neilcollins2018/Peak_Period_Analysis/README.md

-# Catapult_Peak_Period_Extraction
+# Catapult Data Analysis
-R-Script for peak period extraction from Catapult GPS files, designed for large file number and fast analysis
+R-Script for peak period extraction from Catapult GPS files and producing a minute by minute breakdown, designed for large file number and fast analysis

 ## Prerequisites